 Consequences of a “wet” plea bargain

-The main consequence of a “wet reckless” conviction is that it counts as a “priorable” offense.
+One of the consequences of a “wet reckless” conviction is that it counts as a “priorable” offense.
 4

 This means that if the defendant is convicted of a DUI within the next 10 years (California’s DUI “lookback” period), he/she will be considered a repeat offender.